Food & cuisine from Central Spain

 Dishes range from simple broths such as warm garlic soup (sopas de ajo) to more complex winter dishes like meat and chickpea stew (cocido madrileno).
 Also, there are fine hams, cheeses and some of the best sausages in Spain.

-This are of Spain is well known for its roasted meats such as lamb, veal or suckling pig.
+Spain is well known for its roasted meats such as lamb, veal or suckling pig.
 Then there is young goat and other meats that are slowly roasted in wood ovens to give them an especially delicious texture and taste.

 The Manchegos have created interesting ways of roasting succulent meat, producing numerous recipes for cooking game including the delicious gazpacho manchego (a stew of partridge, hare, rabbit and pheasant).